droppiq/chatgpt-excel/README.md

 4. Import <ins>all three</ins> files
 5. Follow one of the examples to test if everything works

-*Note: you can delete the downloaded files as Excel does not require them anymore.*
+*Note: you can delete the downloaded files after importing as they are no longer required by Excel.*